algoldst/thesis/index.md

  The amplifier is also voltage-controlled, and will amplify tiny signals (~10mV) so that they can be played on our speakers.
 This subsystem will teach you about differential pairs, AC analysis, the transistor "linear" operation, and component matching.

  Finally, the envelope generator is a "triggered" circuit that uses resistor-capacitor (RC) networks to create predictable, controllable time-varying voltage signals, giving the full ADSR control.
 By the time we get here, you'll have a lot of knowledge and practice at building circuits, so this is the most "flexible" design — you'll get to make a lot of decisions that will shape the sound and how your synth responds to user input.
-This section will teach concepts of ADSR, RC time constants, inverting and summing op-amps, and transistor discrete logic.
+This section will teach concepts of gates, ADSR, RC time constants, inverting and summing op-amps, and transistor discrete logic.

  In total, this series will familiarize you with content from the introductory Circuits series, as well as EE 306/307/308, and 409.
 The list of topics covered makes this sound like a project for 3rd- or 4th-year students in Electrical Engineering, but the whole point of this project is that you don't need those classes (yet!) to get started building synthesizers.
 Most people, with a bit of effort, can understand the fundamentals of how these systems work.
 In the process, you'll get to build something really special: your own DIY synth.